How to be a Successful YouTuber

 - Internal and External SEO

-If you get these right you don't need to rely on secret YouTube tips and tricks.
+If you get these three things right, you don't need to rely on 'secret' YouTube tricks.
 So let’s take a look at each of these three main factors in more detail.

 1. Content is King, but Patience is a Virtue